brian-j-smith/Mamba.jl/doc/tutorial.rst

 Posterior Summaries
 ^^^^^^^^^^^^^^^^^^^

 Once convergence has been assessed, sample statistics may be computed on the MCMC output to estimate features of the posterior distribution.
+The `StatsBase` package :cite:`lin:2014:SBP` is utilized in the calculation of many posterior estimates.
 Some of the available posterior summaries are illustrated in the code block below.

 .. code-block:: julia